portworx/px-docs/performance.md

 In this example, we measure the performance as measured by running a `mysql` workload against the baremetal server and then against a PX volume on that same server.
 ![Perf mysql](images/perf-mysql.png)

-## Containerized NoSQL Workloads: Cassandra Performance gains with running PX-Enterprise
+## Containerized NoSQL Workloads: Cassandra performance gains with running PX-Enterprise

-In this example, we show how PX-Enterprise's network-optimized replication out-perform Cassandra's replication when running on a 3-node replica=3 Cassandra Cluster.
-We compared the performance between the following two configurations.
-We ran these tests  on the same servers as the tests above.
+In this example, we show how PX-Enterprise's network-optimized 3-way replication out-performs Cassandra's 3-way replication when running on a 3-node cluster.
+We compared the performance between the following two configuration and ran these tests on the same servers as the tests above.

  - PX-Enterprise replication factor set to 1 and Cassandra replication factor set to 3.
 (Legend: P1C3 in the diagram below)
  - PX-Enterprise replication factor set to 3 and Cassandra replication factor set to 1.
 (Legend: P3C1 in the diagram below)

 The results demontrate that running with PX-Enterprise for Cassandra workloads provide significant gains.
-PX-Enterprise's breakthrough performance for containerized workloads along with the cloud scale data protection and data services make it a compelling container data services infrastructure for cassandra and other no-sql workloads
+PX-Enterprise's breakthrough performance for containerized workloads along with the cloud-scale data protection and data services make it a compelling container data services infrastructure for Cassandra and other no-sql workloads

 The Read OPS/sec and Write OPS/sec improvements graphs show how running with PX-Enterprise's three-node replication deliver a significantly better OPS/sec than running with Cassandra's three-node replication.
 This PX-Enterprise performance is also made possible because PX container software stack intelligently leverages NVMe SSDs to deliver high OPS/sec and low latencies.